InterMobileSoft/photofork.com/_posts/2020-12-28-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Coming Soon"
+title:  "PhotoFork 1.0"
 date:   2020-12-28 01:32:58 -0500
 categories: PhotoFork app
 ---

-PhotoFork will launch soon on the App Store.
+PhotoFork enables you to quickly remove photo metadata from your photos.